The Child Nutrition and Development Study (CHNUDEV)

 In this study we will examine the effect of employing lay-health workers to educate mothers of small children about adequate nutrition on child health.
 The setting is in rural areas of South-Western Uganda.

 Photo: Per Ole Iversen

-Improving the nutrition status of small children through diet diversification and better dietary intakes
+Improving growth of small children through diet diversification, better dietary intakes and improved hygiene

 The main aim of the study is to investigate how a nutrition/stimulation education based on local needs and context can reduce stunting levels and improve development among children in the districts of Kabale and Kisoro, in South-Western Uganda.